ben-denham/lecture_notes/java/portfolio.rst

 * Easy to maintain.
 * Safety.
 * Uniform distribution of intelligence among classes (no monolithic classes).

+  * Modifying monolithic classes are dangerous, because a change in that class could cause more problems in more areas.

 * Avoid unwanted classes.
 * Some classes "fall out" along the way.
+* You will be able to swap out classes more easily, because we program to interfaces, not implementations.

+  * Classes don't need to know implementation details of the classes they use.

+Static models (class diagrams) are good, but dynamic models (collaboration diagrams) are needed to view interactions, and determine monolithic classes that take the intelligence.

 Central Target of Association
 `````````````````````````````